Academic engagement monitoring

 If you are unable to meet your engagement or attendance requirements due to disability or illness, an alternative will be arranged if appropriate.

-If you have any queries regarding this, please contact your Director of Studies.
+If you have any queries regarding this, please contact your Director of Studies or doctoral supervisor.